CGJennings/se3docs/docs/um-install-mac.md

 ## Troubleshooting

 Installation problems are rare but frustrating.
 If the installer fails to start or reports a corrupt file, it usually means that the file did not download correctly.
 Try downloading it again.
+If it fails again, it may be corrupt on the server: [please report the issue](<https://cgjennings.ca/contact.html> ).

 For other issues, refer to the [Troubleshooting](um-install-troubleshooting.md) page.